Animal Attacks Can Cause Severe Injuries And Scars

 It is important to seek immediate medical attention following a dog bite to make sure that any wounds are properly cleaned and tended to.
 Additionally, steps should be taken to protect against rabies and other diseases the dog may have had.

-- The owner had taken reasonable steps to contain the dog; and
+- The owner had taken reasonable steps to contain the dog.

 - The owner had no reason to know or believe the dog would attack you.

 As a victim of a dog bite, however, you still must still show who the owner of the dog is.
 You must also be prepared to show you had a legal right to be where you were when the dog attacked you.
 You may also have to show that you were not taunting the dog.
-Englander Peebles is an experienced Fort Lauderdale Dog Bite Law Firm who can guide you through the process of filing a claim.
+Englander Peebles is an experienced Fort Lauderdale personal injury firm and can guide you through the process of filing a claim.

-Contact Our Fort Lauderdale Dog Bite Lawyer Today
+Contact Our Fort Lauderdale Dog Bite Lawyers Today

-Englander Peebles’ Fort Lauderdale Dog Bite Attorneys use their knowledge and experience to help dog bite victims and their families during this difficult time.
-If you or a loved one was the victim of a dog bite, contact Englander Peebles today at (954) 500-4878 or by using our contact form?for a free and confidential consultation.
+Englander Peebles’ Fort Lauderdale attorneys use their knowledge and experience to help dog bite victims and their families during this difficult time.
+If you or a loved one was the victim of a dog bite, contact Englander Peebles today at 954-928-9909 or by using our contact form for a free and confidential consultation.